timgivois/walmartrecruiting/README.md

 Before data used in machine learning algorithms, it was transformed to a lower dimensionality using PCA, in order to preserve the "most" important features of data, and decrese training time of algorithms.

 ### Pipeline Prediction
-In this part, it was depeveloped a "magic loop", which tested many models with differerent hiperparameters.
+In this part, it was depeveloped a "magic loop", which tested many models with differerent hyperparameters.
-At the end of that script, in a python notebook, results are showed.
+At the end of this script, in a python notebook, results could be displayed.

 Models and their hiper-parameters were sorted according to their performance with training data.
+(**no all models were tested because it is too slow**).

 Some models in the pipeline are:
 - Random Forest